Shell Scripts

 </property>

-Directory for storing transient data
+Configuring storage for transient data

 1. Creating and mounting PersistentVolume

-yaml/workdir-pv.yaml
+The manifest yaml/workdir-pv.yaml

-creates a PersistentVolume.
+defines a PersistentVolume.

 The user should update it in order to use a desired type of PersistentVolume.